future-js/handie/README.md

 ## Feedback

-If you have any good suggestions, you could create an [issue](https://github.com/ourai/handie/issues) or send an [E-mail](mailto:ourairyu@gmail.com) to me.
+If you have any good suggestions, you could create an [issue](https://github.com/ourai/handie/issues) or send [E-mail](mailto:ourairyu@gmail.com) to me.

 Thank you. ;-)